 College Visits: St. Agnes encourages students to visit colleges before making a final decision about where they will matriculate.
-Families are encouraged to visit colleges on Mondays and Fridays during school scheduled breaks and dedicated senior college visit days.
+Families are encouraged to visit colleges during school scheduled breaks and dedicated senior college visit days.
 It is not advised to schedule college visits during exam review week (specifically December, April and May).
-College visits must be completed by the end of Q3.